4 Ways to Make Crushed Ice at Home for Cocktails

 The recipe you are trying to make should dictate the size.
 Unfortunately, many recipes don't specify the 'crushed ice size'.

-For example, a proper Mint Julep should be made with fine crushed ice.
+For example, a proper Mint Julep should be made with finely crushed ice.
 It's pretty much a boozy and classy snowcone.

 mint julep cocktail